rhgrant10/acopy/README.rst

 3) Define your length function.
-This function must accept two nodes and return the amonut of "work" between them.
+This function must accept two nodes and return the amount of "work" between them.
 In this case, Euclidean distance works well.

    .. code-block:: python